madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ##First Tools

 I did a minimal Ubuntu install.
-I am so happy they offer that, as in the past I had to un-install most of things.
+I am happy they offer that, as in the past I had to un-install most of things.
 I installed some initial set of tools to get started:

 ```bash
 sudo apt remove --purge ubuntu-report